broadinstitute/warp/website/docs/Pipelines/snM3C/README.md

 The Single Nucleus Methly-Seq and Chromatin Capture (snM3C) workflow is an open-source, cloud-optimized computational workflow for processing single-nucleus methylome and chromatin contact (snM3C) sequencing data.
 The workflow is designed to demultiplex and align raw sequencing reads, call chromatin contacts, and generate summary metrics.

-The workflow is developed in collaboration with Hanqing Liu and the laboratory of Joseph Ecker.
+The workflow is developed in collaboration with Hanqing Liu, Wei Tian, Wubin Ding, Huaming Chen, Chongyuan Luo, and the entire laboratory of Joseph Ecker.

 For more information about the snM3C tools and analysis, please see the [YAP documentation](https://hq-1.gitbook.io/mc/) or the [cemba_data](https://github.com/lhqing/cemba_data) GitHub repository created by Hanqing Liu.

 ## Quickstart table
 The following table provides a quick glance at the Multiome pipeline features: